 NOTES: The screen writer Frances Marion paid several visits to a prison and interviewed inmates in order to make the dialogue and details as accurate as possible.
 She won the Oscar for Best Writing Achievement. • The ubiquitous Douglas Shearer(brother to Norma) won the award for Sound Recording(which was a brand new category this year).

 PROS: Wallace Beery is just flat-out awesome!
 I can’t watch him without thinking of the gangsters on Looney Tunes.
 He’s totally believable as a murdering convict and yet you are drawn to his loyal quality and code of ethics.
-In my opinion he should have won Best Actor • Some smooth camera moves and nice pre-Kubrick-esque framing at times. • A nice turn for Chester Morris here who I found to be pretty hammy in The Divorcee that year. • A stuttering comedic inmate.
+In my opinion he should have won Best Actor this year. • Some smooth camera moves and nice pre-Kubrick-esque framing at times. • A nice dramatic turn for Chester Morris who I found to be pretty hammy in The Divorcee (also from this year). • A stuttering comedic inmate.
 Stuttering characters seemed to be all the rage in the 30’s.
 It’s no wonder then how Porky Pig emerged(speaking of Looney Tunes) • A pretty critical look at the prison system and it’s flaws.

 CONS: The face-off at the end is an impressive display of early sound design but ultimately an editing mess and a bit over the top.

 BETTER REVIEW THAN MINE: from Danny over at Pre-Code

 Warner Bros. – 1hr 27min

 GENRE: Biography/Slice of Life/Stage to Screen

 NOTES: This was George Arliss’ 4th turn at portraying Prime Minister Benjamin Disraeli.
 All versions are based on the stage play which Arliss originally performed on Broadway in 1911.
 He reprised the role for the play’s revival in 1917, and also for the silent film version in 1921.